Teradata/covalent/src/platform/core/dynamic-menu/README.md

 #### Output

 + clicked: ITdDynamicMenuLinkClickEvent
-  + Emitted when action link is pressed.
+  + Emitted when an action link is pressed.

 ## Setup